moja-global/FLINT.Cloud/docs/deployment/index.rst

    az acr create --name <registry-name> --resource-group myResourceGroup --sku Basic --admin-enabled true

 Replace ``<registry-name>`` with a suitable name for your registry.
-The name must contain only letters, numbers, and must be unique across all of Azure.
+The name must contain only letters and numbers, and must be unique across all of Azure.

 Retrieve your credentials for the Container Registry: